ZYuge/An-externally-validated-algorithm-for-real-life-gait-recognition-using-lower-back-IMU-for-elderly/ReadME.md

 ## 2. Format of data
 ### 2.1 Input Data in matfiles

-We used **ADAPT dataset [2] for model training**, including semi-structured supervised and free-living unsupervised situation of 20 older adults.
+We used **ADAPT dataset [2] for model training**, including semi-structured supervised and real-life unsupervised situation of 20 older adults.
 All activities are labeled synchronously.

-in the folder `InputDataDir`, each subject's data is stored as a matrix 'signal' in a '.mat' file with subject number.

-The responding columns in the matrix are 3-axis acceleration, 3-axis gyroscope, 3-axis magnetometer data, activity labels and time.
-Columns XYZ axes respond to vertical (up, +), medial-lateral (right +), and anteroposterior (anter +), respectively.
+In the folder `InputDataDir`, each subject's data is stored as a '.mat' file with subject number.
+The sensor data is as a matrix 'signal' in the mat file, where responding columns are 3-axis acceleration, 3-axis gyroscope, 3-axis magnetometer data, activity labels and time.
+XYZ axes respond to vertical (up, +), medial-lateral (right +), and anteroposterior (anter +), respectively.

-After loading each subject's data and storing it cumulatively in the data, we get DataX, DataY, DataY_binary and groups.
+After loading each subject's data and appending it cumulatively, we get DataX, DataY, DataY_binary and groups.
 - DataX has 6 axes, i.e., 3-axis acceleration, 3-axis gyroscope.
 - DataY includes all activity labels.
-- DataY_binary includes walking and non-walking labels.
+- DataY_binary includes labels of walking(=1) and non-walking(=0).
 - Groups list the subject numbers corresponding to each sampling point.

+### 2.2 Input Data in .txt files

+The **external validation data** we used was saved in ".txt" files in the folder `ExValDataTxtDir`.

+**We put all the IMU signals of walking and non-walking into separate ".txt" files under the input folder.** Also, the signals can be 6 axes [3-axis acceleration, 3-axis gyroscope] or only 3 axes [3-axis acceleration] (random directions).
+All subjects's signals are spliced vertically.
+The responding activity labels and subjects' number are spliced vertically and in different files.

+Anyway, there are 5 '.txt' files under the input folder.
+They are
+- signals_wk.txt
+- signals_nonwk.txt
+- y_wk.txt
+- y_nonwk.txt
+- groups_wk.txt
+- group_sta.txt
+- filenames_wk      # filenames of each subject's IMU data before combined into signals_wk.txt
+- filenames_nonwk

 ############################# **Need to do** ########################################
 ### 2.2.4.
 Load and segment data